Struct rustc_span::source_map::SourceMap [−][src]

 while retrieving the code snippet.

-Returns the source snippet as String
+Returns the source snippet as String after the given Span.

 pub fn span_extend_while(